 vi) Muscle Focus

-Both rowing and elliptical machines are likely to engage similar muscles in the upper and lower body.
-It is worth noting that the rowing machine facilitates a significantly more effective core strengthening workout.
+Both rowing and ellipticals are likely to engage similar muscles in the upper and lower body.
+However, it is worth noting that the rowing machine facilitates a significantly more effective core strengthening workout.

 Your core strength ensures that your torso remains straight with every stroke on a rowing machine, and as such, this machine actively engages and enhances your core strength.

 Conversely, and as mentioned before, the elliptical effectively strengthens your glutes, quads, hamstrings, back, chest, biceps, core muscles, and triceps but does not deliver the same core strengthening workout that a rowing machine does.